Our Story

 Through his twenties, Dan worked as a contractor drilling in Coober Pedy and continued his own prospecting.
 Lucky enough to drill up some colour on his own claim, Dan bought an excavator, which he had to teach himself how to operate, a noodling machine and a backhoe.
 The opal bug was alive and well!
 Over the next two decades, Dan came and went from Coober Pedy working across the mining and resources industries as well as managing his own crane hire and fabrication business.

-With the launch of Unearthed Australian Opal, Dan is now back in Coober Pedy for good.
 Like his parents, the lure of the opal mining town is too strong and he has resigned himself to a life of chasing the elusive opal.

 And beside Dan is his life and business partner Renee.